flightaware/dump1090/README.md

 First run "prepare-wheezy-tree.sh".
 This will create a package tree in package-wheezy/.
 Build in there ("dpkg-buildpackage -b")

-The wheezy build does not include bladeRF support.
+The wheezy build does not include bladeRF or Airspy support.

 ## Building manually